 There once lived a very rich family.
 They had only one child, a boy, who loved to have stories told to him.
 Whenever he met a new person, he would say: “Tell me a different story.”

 And, each time, he would store away the story he heard in a small bag he carried at his belt.
-So many stories did he hear that soon the bag was packed tight and he had to push hard to get each new story in. then, to make sure that none of the stories escaped, he kept eh bag tied tightly at the mouth.
+So many stories did he hear that soon the bag was packed tight and he had to push hard to get each new story in.
+Then, to make sure that none of the stories escaped, he kept the bag tied tightly at the mouth.

 The boy eventually grew into a handsome young man.
 The time came for him to take a wife.
 A bride was chosen for him, and the whole house was preparing to greet the young master’s new wife.
 Everything was in an uproar.

 Now, there happened to be in this rich home a faithful old servant who had been with the family ever since the time when the story-loving boy was still very young.
 As the household made ready for the young master’s wedding, this servant was tending a fire on the kitchen hearth.
 Suddenly his ears caught faint whispering sounds coming from somewhere.
 He listened carefully and soon discovered that the voices were coming from a bag hanging on the wall.
 It was the bag of stories which the young master had kept in his childhood.
 Now it hung forgotten on an old nail on the kitchen wall.
 The old servant listened carefully.

 “Listen, everyone,” said a voice. “the boy’s wedding is to take place tomorrow.
 He has kept us this long while stuffed in this bag, packed so closely and uncomfortably together.
 We have suffered for a long time.
 We must make him pay for this some way or another.”